rse/k8s-sample/README.md

 The **k8s-sample** consts of the following parts:

-- `0-environment`:<br/>
+- `1-env-docker`:<br/>
-  Here you can find scripts for establishing your local Docker and/or Kubernetes environment.
-In order to build and deploy **k8s-sample**, the command-line clients for accessing a Docker and/or Kubernetes run-time environment are required.
-Four Bash scripts help you to provision those command-line clients locally under Linux (amd64) systems.
+  Here you can find scripts for establishing your local Docker environment.
+In order to build and deploy **k8s-sample**, the command-line clients for accessing a Docker run-time environment are required.
+Two Bash scripts help you to provision those command-line clients locally under Linux (amd64) systems.

   - For standard contexts:

     ```sh
-    $ source 0-environment/docker.bash
-    $ source 0-environment/kubernetes.bash
+    $ source 1-env-docker/docker.bash
     ```

   - For special msg Project Server (PS) contexts (where `<hostname>` is the